 August 9 – September 27, 2014

 The Jacksonville Center for the Arts has partnered with the Virginia Museum of Fine Arts to present works of Richmond artist, Willie Anne Wright.
 The exhibit includes images from Wright’s twelve year project of evocative views of dedicated re-enactors, using a lensless (pinhole) camera.
+Learn more about the exhibit here.
 Opening reception on Saturday, August 9.

 Themed Exhibit: Self Portraits

 Self portraits have been a part of the art world since the beginning of time.
 From the realistic to the surreal, interpret this topic in your own unique way.
 Multiple interpretations of yourself and all media are welcome.
 Reception: Saturday, October 11.

 High School Art Exhibit

 Each year, Floyd County High School Art students and teachers prepare, hang, and display their work in the Hayloft Gallery.